nmshd/documentation/_docs_integrate/attribute-values.md

 Most Attribute Value types are atomic, which means that they have only one property called `value` (e.g. [`EMailAddress`](#emailaddress), [`DisplayName`](#displayname), [`PhoneNumber`](#phonenumber)).
 But there are also more complex Attribute Value types which consist of multiple properties with a strong correlation (e.g. [`StreetAddress`](#streetaddress), [`PersonName`](#personname)).
 These properties can (but don't have to) contain other Attribute Values.

+Texts in attribute values are restricted to the DIN 91379 data type C character set which reduces validation efforts required from integrators.
+This bans e. g. foreign scripts like Greek or Chinese, but transliterations are possible in that case.
+Also banned are emojis, which deters joke entries.
+The characters in the norm have been selected to fulfill the needs of data exchange to/from and between governmental institutions in Europe.
+Allowed is the Latin alphabet with many diacritics, numbers and special characters like !, €, ~, +, ©.
+See [the allowed characters](https://github.com/String-Latin/DIN-91379-Characters-and-Sequences/blob/main/latin_letters_1.3.txt) (data type C corresponds to the normative characters) and the [regex used for validation](https://xoev.de/schemata/din/91379/2022-08/din-norm-91379-datatypes.xsd).
+A technical note is that the validation only accepts NFC normalized strings.

 # Identity Attributes

 The Attribute Values in this chapter can only be used in an [Identity Attribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute).